tchoczewski/nfz/README.md

 https://statystyki.nfz.gov.pl/Benefits

 ## Data download
-I wrote a Python script to download data, it can be found in the current github repository: \
+I wrote a Python script to download the data, it can be found in the current github repository: \
 https://github.com/tchoczewski/nfz/blob/master/download_data.py \
 All downloaded data can be found here: \
 https://github.com/tchoczewski/nfz/tree/master/data